Available with Advanced license.

-A polygon feature class used to exclude areas you do not want used in computing tie points.
+A polygon feature class can be used to exclude areas when computing tie points.

-In the attribute table of the feature class, the mask field controls the inclusion or exclusion of areas for computing tie points.
-A value of 1 indicates that the areas defined by the polygons (inside) will be excluded from the computation.
-A value of 2 indicates the defined polygons (inside) will be included in the computation while areas outside of the polygons will be excluded.
+In the feature class attribute table, the mask field controls the inclusion or exclusion of areas for computing tie points.
+A value of 1 indicates that the areas inside the polygons will be excluded from the computation.
+A value of 2 indicates that the areas inside the polygons will be included in the computation, while areas outside the polygons will be excluded.